 Venice really surprised me, I didn’t expect to fall in love with the city.
 With it being such a small island there was always places to explore.
-One day trip I can’t recommend enough is to Burano and Murano.
+One day trip I can’t recommend enough from Venice is to Burano and Murano.

 Murano is known for glass blowing which is great souvenir to take home and the island is only 10min away.
 We visited Burano instead and it was perfect to spend a couple hours wandering the quiet streets admiring the colourful houses and walking along the peaceful canals.

 The story behind the painted houses is that the island use to be an old fishing village and all the houses are painted different colours so that when the men came from sea they could identify the island easily.
 Today, if someone wants to paint their house a certain colour they must send a request to the government and get it approved.